Section 17 of the Indian Act as a means of recognition

 Bill C-38 for a hopeful future

-On December 14, 2022, Canada announced the introduction of Bill C-38, an Act to amend the Indian Act (new registration entitlements).
+Bill C-38 went into the second reading on October 20, 2023.
+Canada first introduced Bill C-38, an Act to amend the Indian Act (new registration entitlements), on December 14, 2022.
 This legislation, if ultimately passed by Parliament, is intended to address four areas:

 Natal (birth) band reaffiliation, and

 Addressing outdated and offensive language related to dependant persons.

 The proposed amendment is not just important to the Treaty No. 6 descendants of Michel Band #472, but serves as an example of the reconciliation process across Canada.